abcxyz/aod-template/README.md

     Please close the PR when you are done and a workflow will be triggered to do IAM cleanup.

-    - Removes the requested permissions even when they are within expiration(AOD_DURATION).
+    - Removes the requested permissions even if the AOD_DURATION has not elapsed.
     - Removes any expired premissions granted by AOD.

     Otherwise, the PR will automatically be closed after X hours of the last